 Lawns need rain, but too much rain can cause problems.
-According to data from the National Weather Service, Chicago’s O’Hare International Airport has reported 8.3 inches of rain this month, making this the wettest May up to date.
-Of course, you can not control the rain, but you can take steps to help your lawn get through issues caused by heavy rainfall.
+According to data from the National Weather Service, Chicago’s O’Hare International Airport has reported 8.3 inches of rain in May of 2022, making it the wettest May up to date.
+Of course, you can’t control the rain, but you can take steps to help your lawn get through issues caused by heavy rainfall.
 Here are five common lawn care problems from too much rain:

 Rainfall and humid conditions are perfect for a variety of fungal issues affecting your turfgrass.
 Many types of fungi grow in warm, damp places, and is particularly problematic in warm temperatures.
 If your lawn has brown patches, this is due to a fungal infection.
 Brown spot fungus is very common during rainy summers when temperatures remain warm for long periods.